ibm-cloud-docs/power-iaas/ha-dr-private-cloud.md

 The host failure recovery process involves restarting the VSIs on alternate hosts and results in a complete reboot of the operating system.
 After the operating system is rebooted, the applications must be restarted to recover and resume as per your standard boot procedures.
 {: note}

-Host failure recovery is enabled by default for all VSIs in the {{site.data.keyword.powerSys_notm}} environment through the Automated remote restart feature.
-You can disable Automated remote restart for a VSI by modifying the related settings on the Virtual server instance details page.
+Host failure recovery is enabled by default for all VSIs in the {{site.data.keyword.powerSys_notm}} environment through the automated remote restart feature.
+You can disable automated remote restart for a VSI by modifying the related settings on the Virtual server instance details page.
 For more information, see [Disabling automated remote restart for a VSI](/docs/power-iaas?topic=power-iaas-modifying-instance#disable-arr).

 Host failure recovery: